noncombatant/fe/doc/implementation.md

 All data is stored in fixed-sized `FeObject`s.
 Each object consists of a `car` and `cdr`.
-The lowest bit of an object’s `car` stores type information — if the object is a `PAIR` (cons cell) the lowest bit is `0`, otherwise it is `1`.
+The lowest bit of an object’s `car` stores type information — if the object is a `FeTPair` (cons cell) the lowest bit is `0`, otherwise it is `1`.
 The second-lowest bit is used by the garbage collector to mark the object and is always `0` outside of the `CollectGarbage` function.

 Pairs use the `car` and `cdr` as pointers to other objects.
 As all objects are